oracle-livelabs/apex/event-mangement/intro/intro.md

 Next, you will customize your application using Oracle APEX low-code features, making adjustments with pre-built components that streamline the enhancement process.
 You also learn how to generate SQL queries with the help of APEX Assistant, simplifying the creation of complex queries for your application.

 As you progress, you integrate AI-powered text generation into your application, enabling it to dynamically create and utilize text content.
-You will also implement an AI chat assistant by leveraging the Show AI Assistant dynamic Action of APEX of APEX, providing a responsive interface for real-time user interaction.
+You will also implement an AI chat assistant by leveraging the Show AI Assistant dynamic Action of APEX, providing a responsive interface for real-time user interaction.

 Total Workshop Time: 30 minutes